fernandosanchezmunoz/dcos-ceph/README.md

 - Open up the Ceph config page at http://your_public_node:15000
 - Follow/execute the instructions in the file [ceph-config](./3-ceph_config.sh) on each node of the cluster

-## 4 - Configure the node(s) to be used as Ceph consumer -- that will mount the volumes provided by Ceph
+## 4 - Configure the node(s) to be used as Ceph consumers

+- Once the Ceph cluster is up, the last step is to configure the Ceph client side on the nodes that will consume volumes from Ceph
+- These can be the cluster's own nodes (for example, to create a `/mnt/ceph/volumeX` in the cluster nodes that can be used for storage backend of containers)
-- Nodes need to be in the same subnet as the Ceph nodes
+- Nodes need to be in the same subnet as the Ceph nodes.
-- Follow/execute the instructions in the file [ceph-consumer](./4-ceph_consumer.sh) on each node of the cluster
+- Follow/execute the instructions in the file [ceph-consumer](./4-ceph_consumer.sh) on each node of the cluster.

+# Acknowledgements

+This is a very simple set of instructions to adapt the much more complex, and excellent work done by [Tim Harper](https://github.com/timcharper) on a great [Ceph-on-Mesos framework](https://github.com/vivint-smarthome/ceph-on-mesos).
+Also he was patient enough to provide instructions and guidance while this was being prepared.
+Hat tip to him!